Tobacco Cessation Services Provided by Worksites

 Many employers include this cessation treatment as part of a larger workplace wellness program.
 Workplace wellness programs are offered by employers to their employees to promote positive health habits.
 Programs may provide incentives to attend no-cost health education seminars or reimburse employees for fitness center memberships.
 Some employers may also support employees' attempts to quit using tobacco by providing coverage for evidence-based tobacco treatments or reducing the out-of-pocket costs for these services.

 There are many advantages to providing employees with tobacco cessation services.
 The Centers for Disease Control and Prevention (CDC) reports that employers break even when implementing a tobacco cessation program within three years and begin saving money within five years.
 In addition, employees who quit smoking can reduce costs associated with cardiovascular disease and other smoking-related conditions.
 Workers who use tobacco products may also be less productive than those who do not.
-America's Health Insurance Plans provides a return on investment calculator for covering and promoting smoking cessation.

 The CDC, the Agency for Healthcare Research and Quality (AHRQ), and the National Business Group on Health prepared A Purchaser's Guide to Clinical Preventive Services: Moving Science into Coverage.
 The Guide informs employers that are designing health benefits about recommended clinical preventive services.
 For employers seeking to support employees' tobacco cessation efforts, the guide recommends the following evidence-based guidelines: